Allan running his Porsche Turbo at Limerock

 This First video was back in 2002 racing my Porsceh Turbo at Limerock on street tires.
 Very good times and a blast.

-I am a family man with two daughters, who keep me very busy.
-We live in Lewisburg, PA.
+I live in Sarasota, Florida.
 The most important things in my life have been done with love and passion.
-This passion gives me my energy.
-By using your mind you can overcome many obstacles, whether physical or emotional.
-This is how I have managed through life’s good and bad times.
 When I was younger I was consumed by gymnastics.
-When an injury caused me to stop, my passion became cars (and racing).
-During my first dozen years as a professional I was a teacher both in school and as a coach (to both students and adults).
+My passion then became cars (and racing).
+During my first dozen years as a professional I was a teacher.
 In 1981 I found that with the aid of computers and graphics I was able to use my imagination to create simulations of the world around us.
-I started as a computer programmer and systems consultant for businesses in 1981.
-During the next 30 years, the business included networking, security, small business applications, animations, software applications, running and owning businesses, and consulting.
-This was fun and a lot of work.
+I started a company to build systems for the business world.
+I focused on providing a complete solution for mid-sized companies.
+I built this company from 1981 to 1995 and then sold it.
+In 1998 I began consulting with start-ups.
+Between 2000-2006 I developed security software and received my first patent.

 This First video was back in 2002 racing my Porsceh Turbo at Limerock on street tires.
 Very good times and a blast.